aim-msds-pt-2025b/4d26219ea4defec84ed3996428b7f84c9ee44945df7ad23de864a3ac802e75a6_RAGModel/README.md

 Building this improved pipeline taught me several key lessons:

+1. **Read the requirements**: You may have noticed that this repo says RAG model when it is not a RAG model.
+That's because I initially thought I could just adapt a portion of our capstone project for this homework to hit two birds with one stone.
+I even thought it would be doing testing also for our capstone.
+Only when I read the actual requirements did I realize that I actually had to use a classical ML model for submission, hence this mishmash to hastily readapt my existing code.
-1. **Testing is Essential**: Comprehensive tests catch issues early and make refactoring safer
+2. **Testing is Essential**: Comprehensive tests catch issues early and make refactoring safer, especially when identify what edge cases or branches you haven't looked too hard into.
-2. **Configuration Management**: Centralizing configuration makes the code more maintainable
+3. **Configuration Management**: Centralizing configuration makes the code more maintainable, and will make it easier to pass these to differing modules.
-3. **Logging vs Print**: Proper logging provides better debugging and monitoring capabilities
+4. **Logging vs Print**: Proper logging provides better debugging and monitoring capabilities, especially when the pipeline isn't always idempotent.
-4. **Error Handling**: Explicit error handling makes the pipeline more robust
+5. **Error Handling**: Explicit error handling makes the pipeline more robust
-5. **Pre-commit Hooks**: Automated quality checks prevent issues from reaching the repository
+6. **Pre-commit Hooks**: Automated quality checks prevent issues from reaching the repository and running the pytest would prevent you from submitting bad code.

-The modular design makes it easy to extend the pipeline with new features, different models, or additional data sources.
-The testing framework ensures that changes don't break existing functionality.
+7. **Modular design**: Breaking things to module helps it easier to keep track of dependencies and avoid a really large monolithic structure codebase.
+Also helps with using LLMs in debugging and doing quick iterations.